wilr/silverstripe-algolia/README.md

 :ballot_box_with_check: Easily configure search configuration and indexes via YAML and PHP.

+:ballot_box_with_check: Indexes your webpage template so supports Elemental and custom fields out of the box

 ## Documentation

 Algolia’s search-as-a-service and full suite of APIs allow teams to easily